Nigel1992/Vinted-Locator/GUIDE.md

+# UPDATE: You can now easily run the script using: https://greasyfork.org/en/scripts/559753-vinted-country-city-filter-client-side

 # Running JavaScript in Chrome Developer Console

 This guide explains how to run JavaScript code directly in the Chrome Developer Console.